mighty-gerbils/gerbil-gambit/README.md

   but we'll get to it eventually.
 - the built modules do not include the expander or compiler; things that depend on them (macros or tools mostly) just won't work.
-- reexports are not emitted for wrapper modules.
-The problem here is that the .sld model with the namespace declaration just breaks reexport namespacing completely.
-So you have to import deep and can't rely on package facades.

 **Note** I have only tested this on Linux; your mileage may vary in other systems.